Putting IoT data from connected vehicles to work

 through innovative remote diagnostic tools

-Iveco Group uses SAS Viya on Azure to improve vehicle design and remote diagnostics for its trucks
+Iveco Group uses SAS Viya on Amazon Web Services to improve vehicle design and remote diagnostics for its trucks

 Looks can be deceiving when it comes to industrial vehicles.
 What appears muddy, loud and crude can actually be smart, secure, sustainable and digitally connected.
 At least, when Iveco Group makes them.